MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-list-resource-groups.md

 ---
-title: List resources groups in a subscription using the Azure libraries for Python
+title: List resource groups and resources using the Azure libraries for Python
-description: Use the resource management library in the Azure SDK for Python to list resource groups from Python code. ms.date: 10/12/2020 ms.topic: conceptual ms.custom: devx-track-python
+description: Use the resource management library in the Azure SDK for Python to list resource groups and resources in a group. ms.date: 10/12/2020 ms.topic: conceptual ms.custom: devx-track-python
 ---

-# Example: Use the Azure libraries to list resource groups in a subscription
+# Example: Use the Azure libraries to list resource groups and resources

-This example demonstrates how to use the Azure SDK management libraries in a Python script to list all the resource groups in an Azure subscription.
-(The [Equivalent Azure CLI command](#for-reference-equivalent-azure-cli-commands) is given later in this article.
+This example demonstrates how to use the Azure SDK management libraries in a Python script to perform two tasks:

+- List all the resource groups in an Azure subscription.
+- List resources within a specific resource group.

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.

+The [Equivalent Azure CLI command](#for-reference-equivalent-azure-cli-commands) is given later in this article.

 ## 1: Set up your local development environment